Eijebong/taskcluster-rfcs/rfcs/0190-queue-change-task-run-priority.md

 Current order for picking up tasks is based on the task priority and insertion time (FIFO).
 This RFC proposes to change the priority only, and leave the insertion time as is.

-### Other considerations

-To ensure that Chain of Trust validation is not affected, we aim to keep the original task definition and store the new priority in a separate column.

 ## Implementation